-Lower back pain ranks as one of the most common health issues today.
-Nearly 80% of adults will experience it at some point in their lives.
+Lower back pain is one of the most common health problems nowadays.
+Nearly 80% of adults face it at some point in their lives.

-Below, we’ll cover the causes of lower back pain and how to manage it effectively.
-You’ll also learn when to seek medical care.
+Below, we’ll explain the causes of lower back pain and how to handle it in simple ways.

 What is Lower Back Pain?